On the emergence of the Lorentzian metric structure of space-time in general relativity: A conceptual analysis of the Diaconis--Mosteller principle

 The world surrounding us, apparently, perhaps as a manifestation of the {\it ergodic hypothesis}, has the tendency to realize the even most incredible but physically allowed situations.
-Studying the exciting and diverse problem of occurences of surprising events, extraordinary coincidences in daily life, Persi Diaconis and Frederick Mosteller introduced a remarkable principle in 1989, termed as the {\it law of truly large numbers}, which in its full generality can be formulated as follows \cite[p.
+Studying the exciting and diverse problem of occurrences of surprising events, extraordinary coincidences in daily life, Persi Diaconis and Frederick Mosteller introduced a remarkable principle in 1989, termed as the {\it law of truly large numbers}, which in its full generality can be formulated as follows \cite[p.
 859]{dia-mos}: \centerline{\it With a large enough sample, any outrageous thing is likely to happen.} This principle offers a simple rational (but perhaps emotionally not satisfying) explanation how unlikely things can come to existence in the macroscopic world.
+(An analogous physical experience in the microscopic world is captured in Gell-Mann's {\it totalitarian principle}.)
 Our goal is to draw some physical conclusions from this principle; however before that we have to clarify some terms in its formulation.